 Reviews of the S4Rs describe it as arm-wrenchingly fast.
 Similar to others in the line, it handles very well, and works well in corners but doesn’t tip in quite as quickly as a superbike, being slightly heavier.

-The most obvious clue that you’re looking at an S4Rs is those gold Öhlins front forks.
+The most obvious clue that you’re looking at an S4Rs is that gold Öhlins front fork.
 This is what distinguishes it from an S4R Testastretta (see below).

 Other distinguishing features are the lightweight Y-shaped 5-spoke wheels, which are from the Ducati 999R, and the radial-mounted Brembo brake calipers (a first for the Monster line).